msuzio/StoreExample/Stories.md

     * methods should be suitable for any datasource, mirorring CRUD focus
     * Start with simple version of this Service/Repository, even possibly just a move of logic from Store keeping existing in-memory map
  * All Producer/Consumer logic remains undone (in favor of getting code committed now)
-  * Shopper should be Runnable
+  * Shopper should be Runnable, and waiting case should really wait (wait()/notify()?)
+  * Store should empty waiting Shopper queue on opening, and signal waiting threads to continue
+  * Registers keep a thread-safe queue of Shoppers, and dequeue as needed.